RockefellerArchiveCenter/fluxx_exporter/README.md

 #### Step 2: Add API Credentials in Fluxx Exporter

-1. In Fluxx Exporter, navigate to the [Create Fluxx Config page](http://localhost:8000/fluxx_config/)
+1. In Fluxx Exporter, navigate to the [Configurations page](http://localhost:8000/configurations/) and select the option to create a new Fluxx Configuration
 2. Enter a descriptive name and the credentials you created in Fluxx

 You can configure multiple Fluxx instances as needed.

 ### Configure an Amazon S3 Bucket (Optional)

-1. Go to [Fluxx Exporter admin](http://localhost:8000/admin) > "Amazon S3 configs" > "Add Amazon S3 configs"
+1. In Fluxx Exporter, navigate to the [Configurations page](http://localhost:8000/configurations/) and select the option to create a new Amazon S3 Configuration
-2. Enter a descriptive name, s3 bucket name, and AWS credentials
+2. Enter a descriptive name, S3 bucket name, and AWS credentials

 You can configure additional S3 instances as needed.

-### Configure Fluxx Tables and Fields
+### Import Fluxx Tables and Fields

 Fluxx tables and fields are the backend database information that power Fluxx cards on the frontend.
 Fluxx Exporter uses these tables and their associated fields to allow you to customize what information to export.